Wu-Tang Clan: 2005–10: Solo albums and 8 Diagrams

 In 2005, RZA released a book titled The Wu-Tang Manual.
 In the same year, U-God's second album, Mr. Xcitement and a collaboration between GZA and producer DJ Muggs, entitled Grandmasters were also released.

 On March 28, 2006, Ghostface Killah released Fishscale, to much critical acclaim and some commercial success.
 The entire group, including Cappadonna and the late Ol' Dirty Bastard, appeared on the track "9 Milli Bros".
 The same year, Ghostface Killah released More Fish.

-On June 25, 2006, Inspectah Deck released a street album entitled The Resident Patient, a prelude to his upcoming album, titled The Rebellion, which is said to be his final solo album.
-Also released in 2006 were Masta Killa's second studio album, Made in Brooklyn, to lukewarm reviews, and Method Man's 4:21... the Day After.
+On June 25, 2006, Inspectah Deck released an album entitled The Resident Patient.
+Also released in 2006 were Masta Killa's second studio album, Made in Brooklyn, and Method Man's 4:21... the Day After.
 Ghostface Killah released his seventh full-length album, The Big Doe Rehab, in December 2007.

 In 2007, Wu-Tang Clan released their fifth album, 8 Diagrams, on Steve Rifkind's new label SRC Records.
 This album marked the inclusion of Cappadonna as an official member of the group.
 In an interview with MTV.com, Ghostface Killah stated that he was upset with RZA for starting the 8 Diagrams project while he was in the middle of writing and recording The Big Doe Rehab, as well as giving 8 Diagrams the same release date as The Big Doe Rehab, for which RZA rescheduled a release date one week later.
 The outcome of 8 Diagrams received mixed views from both fans and critics, and is regarded as being RZA's most experimental work to date.
 Raekwon and Ghostface Killah were unhappy with the album, and proposed recording a group album titled Shaolin Vs. Wu-Tan without RZA production.
 That album would eventually become Raekwon's fifth solo album Shaolin vs. Wu-Tang.